Atif123Rasheed/TestTaskMobile/README.md

 # TestTaskMobile

 Test task for an online electronics store.
-The application consists of three modules, developed using a clean architecture and in accordance with the principles of SOLID.
+The application consists of three modules, developed using a clean architecture and according to the principles of SOLID.
 The application is built on one activity and six fragments.
 At startup, a splash screen appears.

 Main screen.
 Select Category - when you click on the icon, it changes color; Hot sales - the carousel changes the element when swiping to the right; BestSeller - product list; Filter options - drop-down list of brand and size.